 When using it, just a few sprinkles of oats over the pellets is enough.
 Two times per week is the normal frequency.

 This can help if your guinea pig loses hair or if it has dry skin under the fur.
-Also, if the guinea pig is underweight severely, your vet will probably recommend this same usage of oats as well – they are very caloric and high in carbs, so the weight will be increased rapidly.
+Also, if the guinea pig is underweight severely, your vet will probably recommend this same usage of oats as well – they are very caloric and high in carbs so that the weight will be increased rapidly.

 Nutrition Facts of Oats

-Nutritional information for 100 g (3 oz) of oats::
+Nutritional information for 100 g (3 oz) of oats: